 It’s no great insight to point out it’s a tough election year for the Republican Party.
+The presumed front-runner is uninspiring at best; his rotating cast of challengers are wildly off-putting to wide swaths of the electorate.
 But for all the hours of analysis spent sussing out how the GOP arrived in this place, a federal judge in Montana offered this week what is perhaps the most succinct explanation.

 On Wednesday, District Court Judge Richard Cebull admitted to sending around an email that jokes about President Obama being the mongrel child of a white mom’s drunken night of misbehaving.
 Some things can’t be paraphrased, so here’s the joke itself, courtesy of USA Today:

 >”A little boy said to his mother; ‘Mommy, how come I’m black and you’re white?’ ” the e-mail joke reads.
 “His mother replied, ‘Don’t even go there Barack!
 From what I can remember about that party, you’re lucky you don’t bark!’ “

 Ok, we’ve already established that Barack and Michelle Obama make some white people very crazy.
 As Akiba Solomon wrote, one tires of having to learn the names and lives of each of “bumblef@#k politician” who makes a childish remark about the Obamas.
 But in this case, Cebull’s gross joke is less significant than his explanation for it.